DS-Meena/DS-Meena.github.io/README.md

-# Your blog
+# The Object

-This is the repository for your blog!
-Click *_config.yml* above to get started and fill in the details.
-Then click *index.md* and edit it to start creating your home page.
+This is my personal blog.
+You can see [here] (https://28-08-2000.github.io/)

+Here I post some one my experiences and what i learnt in my journey.